 Pick ‘n’ mix activities

 Definitely do the first activity and at least 1 more!
+If you are learning within a group consider engaging in one of the below as a collaborative activity.
 Remember to share on Twitter using #byod4l

 1. Visualising: create a representation of yourself as a communicator in your private and professional life.
 What do you notice?
 Find a free app that would help you with this and share your mindmap via Twitter. (ilo-1)